Main features of the law

 - prohibits the abuse of a dominant position (Section 50 of the Act);

-- regulates mergers which may substantially reduce competition (Section 51 of the Act); and
+- regulates mergers which may cause a monopoly, result in a dominant position or substantially reduce competition (Section 51 of the Act); and

 - prohibits unfair trade practices (Section 57 of the Act).